-Who would ever have thought that a little girl from Asia would grow up to be a winemaker in Beaujolais?
+Who would ever have thought that a girl from Asia would grow up to be a winemaker in the Beaujolais?
 You have to taste what she makes to believe it.
 Originally from South Korea and adopted, Mee Godard spent her childhood near Lyon where she studied biology and biochemistry.
 She finished her studies with three years in Food and Science Technology in Oregon, USA.
 This is the promised land for Pinot Noir lovers who flock there, enthralled by the temperate climate of the Pacific Ocean breeze.
 André Ostertag and the Bouchard estate are just a few examples.

 Insatiable, Mee Godard had no desire to stop there.
 Returning to France, she added to her track record with oenology training that she undertook in Montpellier in 2003.
 Establishing herself in wine, Mee Godard took some time to find her feet, starting off as a sales representative in Burgundy.
 But deep down, a desire gnawed away at her, a desire to produce deep, complex and elegant wines.
 So she naturally turned her gaze to Beaujolais, a region with landscapes she greatly appreciated for their beauty.